Introduction to Graph Database

 • Provide a flexible data model that simplifies the representation of complex relationships.

-• Process and analyze large amounts of data in real time (useful for real-time applications).
+• Process and analyze large amounts of graph data in real time (useful for real-time applications).

-• Offer fast performance for complex queries (useful for fast and efficient data analysis).
+• Offer fast performance for complex graph queries (useful for fast and efficient data analysis).

 • Easily integrate with other data sources (useful for analyzing data from multiple sources).